akkgoyal/minimal/index.md

 # Fraud Detection

-This is a project related to detection of fraudulent financial transactions.
+This is a project related to the detection of fraudulent financial transactions.